Shindeakshay321/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Package it in a container image, and run it on Kubernetes Engine, using n1-standard-32 instances as nodes.
 - [ ] Run it on Compute Engine, choose the instance type n1-standard-1, and add an SSD persistent disk of 32 GB.

+The correct answer is:

+1. **Enable the Cloud Pub/Sub API in the API Library on the GCP Console**.

+### Explanation of why other options are wrong:

+2. **Rely on the automatic enablement of the Cloud Pub/Sub API when the Service Account accesses it**:
+   - **Reason for being wrong**: APIs are not automatically enabled when a service account accesses them.
+Service accounts authenticate requests, but they do not enable APIs.
+You must manually enable the Cloud Pub/Sub API in the API Library.

+3. **Use Deployment Manager to deploy your application.
+Rely on the automatic enablement of all APIs used by the application being deployed**:
+   - **Reason for being wrong**: Deployment Manager can deploy resources and set up configurations, but it does not automatically enable APIs that are required by your application.
+You need to explicitly enable the Cloud Pub/Sub API regardless of how you deploy your application.

+4. **Grant the App Engine Default service account the role of Cloud Pub/Sub Admin.
+Have your application enable the API on the first connection to Cloud Pub/Sub**:
+   - **Reason for being wrong**: Granting the Cloud Pub/Sub Admin role to the service account is excessive privilege for enabling an API.
+Additionally, there is no mechanism for an application to dynamically enable an API upon its first connection.
+Enabling APIs is a manual administrative task that needs to be performed through the GCP Console or API.

+### Why Option 1 is correct:

+- **Enable the Cloud Pub/Sub API in the API Library on the GCP Console**: This is the correct action because enabling APIs must be done manually through the GCP Console or programmatically via API calls.
+Once the Cloud Pub/Sub API is enabled, your App Engine application, using the appropriate service account with the necessary IAM roles (such as Pub/Sub Publisher or Subscriber), can send and consume messages from Cloud Pub/Sub without issues.

 **[⬆ Back to Top](#table-of-contents)**

 ### You have a single binary application that you want to run on Google Cloud Platform.
 You decided to automatically scale the application based on underlying infrastructure CPU usage.
 Your organizational policies require you to use Virtual Machines directly.
 You need to ensure that the application scaling is operationally efficient and completed as quickly as possible.
 What should you do?